FoundationDB/fdb-kubernetes-operator/docs/user_manual.md

 Once all of the processes are running at the new version, we will recreate all of the pods so that the `foundationdb` container uses the new version for its own image.
 This will be done in a rolling bounce, where at most one fault domain is bounced at a time.
 While a pod is being recreated, it is unavailable, so this will degrade the availability fault tolerance for the cluster.
 The operator will ensure that pods are not deleted unless the cluster is at full fault tolerance, so if all goes well this will not create an availability loss for clients.

 Deleting a pod may cause it to come back with a different IP address.
-If the process was serving as a coordinator, the coordinator will not be considered unavailable when it comes back up.
+If the process was serving as a coordinator, the coordinator will be considered unavailable when it comes back up.
 The operator will detect this condition after creating the new pod, and will change the coordinators automatically to ensure that we regain fault tolerance.

 # Customizing Your Pods